 - Use only refrigerants and compressor lubricants approved by the manufacturer for your air conditioning system.
 Some unapproved refrigerants are flammable and can explode, injuring you.
 Other unapproved refrigerants or lubricants can cause the system to fail, requiring costly repairs.
-Refer to Section 3 of the Warranty Information book for further warranty information. - The air conditioning system contains refrigerant under high pressure.
+Refer to Warranty Information Book, located on the DVD, for further warranty information. - The air conditioning system contains refrigerant under high pressure.
 To avoid risk of personal injury or damage to the system, adding refrigerant or any repair requiring lines to be disconnected should be done by an experienced repairman.